The Green Mountains Natural Area

 In 2001, with assistance from Appalachian Corridor, the Nature Conservancy of Canada (NCC) made an initial purchase of 1,140 acres (460 hectares) in the Sutton Mountain Range.
 The purchase was funded in part by the Fondation Hydro-Québec pour l’environnement, along with other partners.
 In 2004, after a major community outreach campaign, lands formerly owned by Domtar were also acquired with generous contributions from the Government of Quebec and many private donors.

-Within the reserve is found Fullerton Pond (l'étang aux herbages).
-It also features many brooks and streams, including the Singer and Ruiter brooks, which offer prime habitat for stream salamanders.
+The reserve's Fullerton Pond (l'étang aux herbages) features many brooks and streams, including the Singer and Ruiter brooks, which offer prime habitat for stream salamanders.
 Four major mountain peaks tower over a forest of deciduous trees (birch, beech, ash and maple).
-Higher up, the forest evolves into a mixed forest (fir, spruce and birch).
+Higher up, the forest evolves into a mixed forest of fir, spruce and birch.

-The protected area is big enough to conserve ecosystem diversity, with habitat for wide-ranging mammals such as black bear, bobcat and moose.
-The nature reserve also shelters many wildlife species of interest, including Bicknell’s thrush, pickerel frog and brook trout.
-It is also home to almost 20 plant species at risk, such as broadleaf toothwort, large-flowered bellwort and maidenhair fern.
+The protected area is big enough to provide habitat for wide-ranging mammals, such as black bear, bobcat and moose.
+It also shelters many wildlife species of interest, including Bicknell’s thrush, pickerel frog and brook trout.
+The reserve is also home to almost 20 plant species at risk, such as broadleaf toothwort, large-flowered bellwort and maidenhair fern.